KewBridge/LightfootCatalogue/README.md

     --crop [Crop and pre-process the images or not.
 Default True]

 ```
-For step 4, [temp-text-file] is a mandatory input but can be left out unless specifying an already exixting text file.
-In which case set <path to image/image directory> as None.

 To run the program post installation, follow steps 3 and 4 after navigating to project directory on your local device / HPC account.
 Do not forget to request a partition if using HPC cluster.

 ## Defining user prompts